-The Summer 2016 Program Guide is out.
+The Fall 2016 Program Guide is out.
 Available for download right here or for pickup at your library.

 All Available Subject Guides

 British actor, comedian and world traveler, Michael Palin said, “Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.”